Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Experiments

+To evaluate the generalization ability of novel view synthesis (NVS) methods under challenging extrapolation, sparsity, and dynamic scene conditions, we conduct experiments across four diverse datasets: \emph{i)} EUVS~\cite{han2025extrapolated} as a large-scale benchmark designed to evaluate NVS under significant viewpoint changes—crucial for vision-centric autonomous driving. \emph{ii)} Para-Lane~\cite{ni2025lane} as multi-lane urban driving sequences captured from parallel trajectories, enabling evaluation of NVS under realistic cross-lane displacements. \emph{iii)} nuScenes~\cite{caesar2020nuscenes} to evaluate the model performance under significant scene dynamics, including moving vehicles, pedestrians, and riders. \emph{iv)} DL3DV-10K~\cite{ling2024dl3dv} to evaluate the model on diverse bounded and unbounded scenes, beyond the autonomous driving domain.
+The details and experimental protocol for each dataset is provided in~\cref{sec:sup_dataset}.

-We evaluate the quality of synthesized novel-view images using PSNR, SSIM, and LPIPS metrics.
-These metrics are computed using ground-truth novel views provided by the datasets, and are sensitive to 3D consistency, view alignment, photometric fidelity and perceptual similarity.
+\textbf{Evaluation metrics} We evaluate the quality of synthesized novel views using PSNR, SSIM, and LPIPS.
+These metrics quantify complementary aspects of reconstruction quality: PSNR captures pixel-wise fidelity, SSIM measures structural similarity, and LPIPS assesses perceptual consistency.
+All metrics are computed against ground-truth novel-view images provided by each dataset.